 - exercise intolerance or trouble breathing when working out

 If a person’s bradycardia is due to a serious medical condition, it can cause life threatening complications if left untreated.

 A person can find out their heart rate by taking their pulse.

 Children and young people have more rapid heart rates than adults.
-In young people, normal heart rates are as follows:
+A normal heart rate for an infant is around

 Other heart electrical issues

-The pacemaker helps regulate this electrical system.
-If the heart is not able to send the correct electrical signals, due to a blockage or heart disease, it can cause bradycardia.
+If the heart is unable to send electrical signals due to a blockage or heart disease, this can lead to bradycardia.